-- We regularly monitor the investment arrangements, and we are satisfied that the default and other investment options remain suitable for the membership. - The administrator has processed core financial transactions promptly and accurately to a very good level during the Plan year, and we are positive about the administrator's strong performance. - Fees can have a material impact on the value of your pension savings and the fee impact is greater the more time passes, since fees reduce the amount of money that can grow with future investment returns. - Fees for the investment options are set out in this Statement, and we remain comfortable that these fees are very competitive given the circumstances of the Plan and represent very good value for the benefits members obtain. - Members benefitted from a decrease in the administration charge over the plan year, which reduced from 0.07% pa to 0.06% pa. - Please rest assured that we are looking after your interests as members, and we undertake training and receive advice as appropriate so that we have sufficient knowledge and understanding to do so effectively.
+- We regularly monitor the investment arrangements, and we are satisfied that the default and other investment options remain suitable for the membership. - The administrator has processed core financial transactions promptly and accurately to a very good level during the Plan year, and we are positive about the administrator's strong performance. - Fees can have a material impact on the value of your pension savings and the fee impact is greater the more time passes, since fees reduce the amount of money that can grow with future investment returns. - Fees for the investment options are set out in this Statement, and we remain comfortable that these fees are very competitive given the circumstances of the Plan and represent very good value for the benefits members obtain. - Please rest assured that we are looking after your interests as members, and we undertake training and receive advice as appropriate so that we have sufficient knowledge and understanding to do so effectively.

-2. Default arrangements
+2. Default Arrangements